-Dr. Swartos discussed the upcoming August 22 GOAC meeting.
-The FY 18 Audit will be discussed with members of GOAC.
+Dr. Swartos discussed his meeting with GOAC from July 23rd.
+The FY 19 Audit was discussed with members of GOAC.

-Item #11- Review Site Selection Committee and Meeting Dates for 19-20
+Item #11- Review Site Selection Committee and Meeting Dates for 20-21

 Dr. Swartos reviewed the structure of the Site Selection committee.
-Chairman Ruesink will appoint members to the 2019-20 committee (considering sites for 2023-24) at the August 15 meeting of the SDHSAA Board of Directors.
+Chairman Cassens will appoint members to the 2020-21 committee (considering sites for 2024-25) at the August 13 meeting of the SDHSAA Board of Directors.

-Chairman Ruesink called for a lunch recess at 12:02 PM and called the meeting back to order at 12:48 PM.
+Chairman Cassens called for a lunch recess at 11:51 PM and called the meeting back to order at 12:20 PM.

-Item #12- Discussion on Future Media Contract
+Item #12- Discussion on Media Contract